 close collaboration with CERN in Geneva.

 I took part in processing of large scale data from experiments on particles

 In 2006 I started working at the Max-Planck Institute for Mathematics in the Sciences on

-Tucker tensor decomposition for function related tensors (together with B. Khoromskij).
+Tucker tensor decomposition for function related tensors (together with Boris Khoromskij).

 This application revealed a number of properties of the Tucker tensor format which were not known before.

-It showed that for tensors resulting from the discretization of physically relevant multidimensional
+It showed that for multidimensional tensors obtained by discretization of some classes of multivariate

-functions on the uniform grids, the error of the Tucker tensor approximation decays exponentially
+functions on Cartesian grids, the error of the Tucker tensor approximation decays exponentially

 in the Tucker rank.